King Diamond: Mercyful Fate

 Following Mercyful Fate's 1984 release of Don't Break the Oath and the subsequent tour (which saw them play in the U.S. for the first time), Diamond split ways with Mercyful Fate.
 With him, he took two of his bandmates (Hansen and Denner) to pursue a solo career under his own name.

 Mercyful Fate reunited in 1992 (while Diamond simultaneously continued his solo career) and recorded five more studio albums.
 In 1999, Diamond and Hank Shermann performed the song "Evil" live with Metallica.
 This performance also featured Diamond without his famous makeup.

 In 2000, Diamond decided to put Mercyful Fate on hold and continue on with his solo career.
-The band has reunited and is on a North American tour.
-Also mention of a new song that has been played live called “Jackal of Salzbourg.
-King has mentionned also that there has been work on the song but not finished yet.
-In recent interviews, Diamond has said that Mercyful Fate will record and tour again when the timing is right, saying, "It's definitely not finished."

 On 1 August 2019 Mercyful Fate announced a reunion and an accompanying European tour.
+Then 3 years later on June 2, 2022, Mercyful Fate performed their first live show since 1999 in Hanover as part of a European tour, where they debuted a brand new song titled "The Jackal of Salzbur."
+King Diamond also confirmed that the band was actively working on a new album.
+However in January of 2025 the bands Bass player Becky Baldwin stated that the new Mercyful Fate album was not expected to be released before 2025, due to King Diamond's focus on his namesake band's upcoming thirteenth studio album.